edsu/alllivesmatter/README.md

-These project contains data files for tweets mentioning #AllLivesMatter that were derived from a collection of 30 million tweets mentioning the word Ferguson housed at the Maryland Institute for Technology in the Humanties.
+This project contains data files for tweets mentioning #AllLivesMatter that were derived from a collection of 30 million tweets mentioning the word Ferguson housed at the Maryland Institute for Technology in the Humanties.
 The analysis was performed as part of a research collaboration between MITH and